hydr-ai-lab/nautilus/README.md

 When you are using nautilus for the first time we suggest running the test cases provided in the main branch.
 We have provided a test hull (the <a href="http://www.simman2008.dk/KCS/kcs_geometry.htm" target="_blank">KCS</a> with appendages) in the `geo/` folder.

 We have provided the source and binaries for two example test cases:
-1. `hydrostatics` - To determine the hydrostatics of the test case hull and (optionally) write the wetted hell to an STL file.
+1. `hydrostatics` - To determine the hydrostatics of the wetted body and waterplane surface given the draft(s) and (optionally) write the wetted hell to an STL file.
 The hydrostatics binary takes the following inputs:
 >       Input file (STL) - manditory
 >       Draft(s) - manditory
 >       Output for hydrostatics - optional (otherwise printed to the terminal)
 >       Output for the wetted hull - optional

+The output will be written to the specified file or the terminal if there are only two input arguments:
+>       Draft, V, BX, BY, BZ, Sw, A, FX, FY, FZ, Ix, Iy, Lwl, Bwl

 2. `faststatics` - To determine the hydrostatics of the test case hull using the fast implientation.
 The faststatics binary takes the following inputs:
 >       Input file (STL) - manditory
 >       Draft(s) - manditory
 >       Output for hydrostatics - optional (otherwise printed to the terminal)

+The output will be written to the specified file or the terminal if there are only two input arguments:
+>       Draft, V, BX, BY, BZ, Sw, A, FX, FY, FZ, Ix, Iy, Lwl, Bwl

 In `Run` we have provided a bash script that can be used to call the above test cases.
 You can execute the file with the following command in the Linux terminal
 >       sh Run